-It improves appetite, stimulates taste buds, controls oral infections and helps your body absorb calcium (which helps prevent osteoporosis), all of which helps build immunity and strength.
+It improves appetite, stimulates taste buds, controls oral infections and helps your body absorb calcium (which helps prevent osteoporo1sis), all of which helps build immunity and strength.

 But, as with almost everything in life, there is a time to have curd as well.
 You should not have curd at night as it’s hard to digest.
 Your meal at night should ideally be light and should not tax your digestion process.
 It’s best had during winter.
 Avoid curd during autumn, summer and spring and go for buttermilk instead.

 Buttermilk is not diluted curd as some believe, it’s curd that’s churned so it doesn’t contain butter.
 The curd is made from full cream fresh milk.
 Then the curd is churned and the butter is separated from the curd.
 The leftover liquid is the buttermilk.
 It becomes easier to digest and provides a cooling effect to the body.

 1. You shouldn’t have curd regularly.